ReArt Festival features artists all over the pacific northwest who

 what some people consider waste is both an artistic opportunity, as well

-Browse last year's ReArt Festival Artists below.
+Browse this year's ReArt Festival Artists below.

 If you would like to apply to showcase your art click here

 Chris grew up in Minnesota, after high school, she studied at Normandale Community College, and the University of Minnesota.
 In 1984 she was married and moved to Portland, Oregon.
 There she studied at Portland State University and earned a bachelor of science degree in graphic design.
 She was employed at a designer for several years, but after the birth of her fourth child she was needed at home.

 She was full time mom for several years and ended up creating art in the kitchen of the family home.
 In 2005 an art studio opened up in the Springdale School, and for five years Chris worked as a full time artist.
 She entered many juried shows, taught art classes, and explored several different art forms.
 Painting, glass/ceramics, mosaic, and metal work.